SimpleMachines/SMF-mediawiki-themes/README.md

 ######Branches organization:
 * ***master*** - is the main branch
+* ***1.1*** - new version for MediaWiki 1.23.x and later

+######Important Note for v1.1
+This version is valid for MediaWiki 1.23 and later releases, version 1.0 is for 1.22 and before.
+This version is for fixing compatibility issue with 1.23.x.
+To install this skin;
+* Download version 1.1
+* Unzip the file rename to smfcurve
+* Copy it into skins folder
+* Open your LocalSettings.php file and add the following line to the end of the file
+> require_once "$IP/skins/smfcurve/smfcurve.php";

 ######How to contribute:
 * fork the repository.
 If you are not used to Github, please check out [fork a repository](http://help.github.com/fork-a-repo).